How Long Does a Small Claims Case Take to Resolve? A Realistic Timeline

 How Jurisdiction Affects the Small Claims Case Timeline

-One of the clearest lessons about the small claims case timeline is that location changes everything.
+Location changes everything.
 The same dispute, filed in two different countries or even two different states, can be resolved months apart.

 Below is a general comparison across the main Tier-1 English-speaking jurisdictions.

-| USA (varies by state) | 30 to 90+ days |
+USA (varies by state)30 to 90+ days

-| UK (County Court) | 3 to 6 months (defended) |
+UK (County Court)3 to 6 months (defended)

-| Canada (varies by province) | 30 to 90 days |
+Canada (varies by province)30 to 90 days

-| Australia (state tribunals) | 6 to 12 weeks |
+Australia (state tribunals)6 to 12 weeks

 These are estimates.
 Use them to set expectations, not deadlines.